How to succeed in complicated construction disputes

 O’Brien explains that the four core construction industry disciplines that entwine into every construction dispute in different measures and weightings are (1) Commercial, (2) Contractual, (3) Legal and (4) Technical.
 Technical, he adds, is split into two sub-categories, Design and Construction Methodology.

 “Each discipline is but the tip of its own tall Christmas tree, with hundreds of branches spreading out below.
-Having to understand potentially thousands of underlying issues, enmeshed within all four disciplines is precisely what makes construction disputes inherently complex to assess and resolve especially to those that are fluent only in one or two of the core disciplines (and whose fluency in those disciplines can often blind them to the importance of the others!).”
+Having to understand potentially thousands of underlying issues, enmeshed within all four disciplines is precisely what makes construction disputes inherently complex to assess and resolve, especially to those who are fluent only in one or two of the core disciplines (and whose fluency in those disciplines can often blind them to the importance of the others!).”

-"Conciliation or mediation is often the first time that the paying party on the other side of the dispute sees their own position being rigorously stress-tested.
+“Conciliation or mediation is often the first time that the paying party on the other side of the dispute sees their position being rigorously stress-tested.
 In our experience, many such paying parties, having seen for the first time the limitations of their entrenched alpha team member, and realising how incomplete their grasp is of the four disciplines, begin to see the settlement as a much more attractive option.

 To get to a strong position of certainty before a dispute can be settled is an iterative process that requires constant input from a party’s team, which includes weighted inputs from witnesses of fact, experts, consultants and lawyers, says O’Brien.